 Maslenitsa lasts a week; it is full of fun and joy.
 The main attribute of the carnival is blintzes.
 All week in every home, housewives cook pancakes for their families and guests.
-Blyn (pronounced “bleen” – Russian word for pancake) - the symbol of the sun, which is gaining strength with each passing day, warms the earth and gives life.
+Blyn (pronounced “bleen” – the Russian word for pancake) – the symbol of the sun, which is gaining strength with each passing day, warms the earth and gives life.

 Every day of the carnival has its own purpose.

 The first day – a greeting of Maslenitsa.
 On this day, the first blyn is carried out of the house for ancestors who have already past away.
 It is believed that they see the sun first, as they are above this world.
 In later times, when people become poorer, the first blyn is given to the beggars.
 On this day people make an effigy of the old lady winter out of straw and dress it in old clothes.

 On the second day, folks have to find the highest hill around and slide down it in a sleigh with shouting and singing.
 The farther the sled goes, the longer summer will be, the richer the harvest people will gather and the longer life a man would have.
 This paves the way for spring.